-When the build completes, the executable pkcs12Server.exe is created on Windows, or pkcs12Server on UNIX platforms.
+When the build completes, the executable pkcs12Server.exe will have been created on Windows, or pkcs12Server on UNIX platforms.

-- 2 Make sure osagent is up and running. - 3 Launch the server using the command below:
+- 2. Make sure osagent is up and running. - 3.
+Launch the server using the command below:

+'''

-prompt> pkcs12Server frans.pfx frans
+prompt> ./pkcs12Server frans.pfx frans

+'''